 - A generalization relationship is a parent-child relationship between use cases.

-- The child use case in the generalization relationship has the underlying business process meaning, but is an enhancement of the parent use case.
+- The child use case is an enhancement of the parent use case.

 - Generalization is shown as a directed arrow with a triangle arrowhead.